arduino/docs-content/content/hardware/09.kits/maker/plug-and-make-kit/datasheet/datasheet.md

 ### General Characteristics

 The Plug and Make Kit modules provide a straightforward introduction to IoT and electronics.
-These modules connect easily using Qwiic cables for I2C communication, simplifying setup.
+These modules connect easily using Qwiic cables for I2C communication, simplifying the setup.
 This modular design is ideal for both beginners and experienced users.

 All modules share common features such as standardized connectors, blue solder mask, and consistent mechanical dimensions and hole locations, ensuring compatibility.